Situational Irony: 3 Steps to Surprise Your Readers With Ironic Twists

 - As a result, his gift for her—a set of combs for her lustrous hair—is useless.
 As is her gift for him, since he sold his watch to buy her combs.

-The beautiful irony is that the real gift is the genuine love and care they have for one another.
+The beautiful irony is that while their purchased gifts are now useless, the real gift is the genuine love and care they have for one another.

 In Poe's story “The Tell-Tale Heart,” the protagonist: